 Liquidity risk is the risk that Whitecap will not be able to meet its financial obligations as they become due.
 Whitecap actively manages its liquidity through cash, debt and equity management strategies.
-Such strategies include continuously monitoring forecasted and actual cash flows from operating, financing and investing activities, available credit under existing banking arrangements and opportunities to issue additional common shares.
+Such strategies include continuously monitoring forecasted and actual cash flows from operating, financing and investing activities, available credit under existing banking arrangements and opportunities to issue additional common shares and/or long-term debt.
 Whitecap actively monitors its credit and working capital facilities to ensure that it has sufficient available funds to meet its dividend payments and financial requirements at a reasonable cost.
 Management believes that future funds generated from these sources will be adequate to settle Whitecap's financial liabilities.

-The following table details Whitecap's financial liabilities as at March 31, 2018:
+The following table details Whitecap's financial liabilities as at June 30, 2018: